Ready to take the plunge?

 An annual Vancouver tradition is returning to the frigid waters of English Bay.

-The annual Polar Bear Swim takes place on Monday, January 1st, 2018 and is expected to draw huge crowds again.
+The Polar Bear Swim will take place on Tuesday, January 1st, 2019 and is expected to thousands.

 As one of the world’s largest and oldest Polar Bear Clubs, the Vancouver Polar Bear Swim Club started in 1920 when 10 swimmers took the plunge into English Bay on New Year’s Day.

-Not to mention, you’re encouraged to dress up in a fancy costume!
-We’ve seen some epic swimmers in the past dressed as Vikings, penguins, and even a giant paper mache shark.
+A fun touch to the event is attending in a costume.
+We’ve seen some epic swimmers in the past dressed as Vikings, penguins and even a giant paper mache shark.

-Don’t forget to also register for the Peter Pantages Memorial 100 yard swim race for your chance to win great prizes!
+Don’t forget to also register for the Peter Pantages Memorial 100 yard swim race for your chance to win prizes.